*South Pas Back Then

 Skinny Dipping

 In my senior year at SPHS, I had a steady girlfriend.
 Weeks before graduation we were invited to a senior pool party.
-The home was located on a grassy bluff with the pool at the bottom of the bluff.
+The home was located on a grassy bluff with a pool at the bottom of the bluff.
 My girlfriend

 and I did not bring bathing suits and settled at the top of the bluff.
 The beer was flowing and our classmates were enjoying themselves in the pool.